Buddy Baker (composer): Awards and honors

 In 1998, Baker was inducted as a Disney Legend.
-Baker also received the honor of having his name appear on Main Street, U.S.A. windows at DisneyWorld.
+Baker also received the honor of having his name appear on Main Street, U.S.A. windows at the Magic Kingdom.
 The window, which can be found above the Car Barn reads: Plaza School of Music - Sheet Music—-Baker.

 Later years and death

 Baker retired from Disney as the last staff composer still on contract at any studio.
 Although he occasionally returned to work on theme park, film and television projects, he spent most of his later years teaching film scoring at the USC Thornton School of Music in Los Angeles, where he remained until his death from natural causes at age 84 in 2002.
 He was interred at Forest Lawn – Hollywood Hills Cemetery.
 In 2004, his wife Charlotte donated his papers to the Fales Library at New York University.